mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/logic.md

 ## 8 How Can I Reuse Logic?

-The following features in the Mendix Modelers make logic reuse easy:
+The following features in Mendix Studio and Mendix Studio Pro make logic reuse easy:

 * Existing **microflows** and rules can be called from any other microflow or page context in the Mendix app project.
 Mendix has refactoring tooling built in that makes it easy to extract logic from an existing microflow into a new microflow containing a well-defined interface of input parameters and a return type.
 The logic is then fully reusable from any other context.
 * You can reuse your existing **Java libraries and custom code** in the app logic.